Built-in features that can improve your site’s position in search engine results.

 As the host for millions of websites for over a decade, we’ve implemented various strategies to help your site appear in search engine results.
-Squarespace has the technical side covered for you—there's no need to search for plugins or get under the hood.
+Squarespace has the technical side covered for you—there's no need to search for plugins or use custom code.

-All pages and collection items on your site have static URLs that are easily indexed and read by search engines.
+All pages and collection items on your site have static URLs that are easily read and indexed by search engines.

 Google rich image search for products

 Squarespace structures product information so Google can display additional information in rich search results.
-These search results can include the product name, a product image, description, price range, availability, and product page URL.
+These search results can include the product name, product image, description, price range, availability, and product URL.

 Built-in mobile optimization

-Today, mobile-friendly sites are search-engine friendly sites.
-As long as you don’t disable your mobile style or overload your site with too much content, your site is ready to be found in mobile searches.
+Google's technology gives mobile-optimized sites a higher priority in search results.
+As such, all mobile-friendly Squarespace sites are also search engine-friendly.
+As long as you don’t disable mobile styles or overload your site with too much content, your site is ready to be found in mobile searches.